HARSHV10/BlockProp/README.md

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/your-repo/web-app-smart-contract.git`
+1. Clone the repository: `git clone https://github.com/HARSHV10/BlockProp`
-2. Navigate to the project directory: `cd web-app-smart-contract`
+2. Navigate to the project directory: `cd BlockProp`
 3. Install the dependencies for the web app: `cd client && npm install`
-4. Install the dependencies for the smart contract: `cd ../contract && npm install`

-## Smart Contract

-The smart contract is a decentralized application (dApp) built on the Ethereum blockchain.
-It is written in Solidity and is located in the `contract` directory.
-The `contracts/YourContract.sol` file contains the main smart contract logic, and the `contracts/Migrations.sol` file is used for deploying the contract to the blockchain.
-To deploy the smart contract to the desired network, use the appropriate deployment method.
-After deploying the contract, make sure to update the contract address in the web app's configuration file (`client/src/config.js`).

 ## Web App

 The web app is built with React and Vite.
 You can start the development server with the following command: `cd client && npm run dev`.
-This will start the development server at `http://localhost:3000`.
+This will start the development server at `http://localhost:5173`.
 You can now interact with the web app and connect it to your Ethereum wallet (Metamask or any other wallet).

 ## Building for Production